$100 Per Month

 Uechi-Ryū is a traditional style of Okinawan karate.
 Uechi-Ryū means "Method/Way of Uechi".
 The original Chinese style was known as Pangai-noon, which translates to English as "half-hard, half-soft", the style was renamed Uechi-Ryū after the founder of the style, Kanbun Uechi, an Okinawan who went to China in March of 1897 to study martial arts and Chinese medicine, returned to Okinawa and began teaching/evolving the style, which was further evolved by his son Kanei Uechi at his school opened in Nago, Okinawa in 1942.
 In October 1946, at age 69, Kanbun left his school to Ryuyu Tomoyose who trained the first American to bring Uechi-ryu to the US, George Mattson.
 Mr. Nagel’s first Sensei Ted Kresge trained under Mr. Mattson in Boston.

-Next Level Warrior Training Center has integrated aspects of this style (Hojo-Undo, Sanchin, Seisan, Kotekitae) into its curriculum in order to produce a more well rounded martial artist.
+Warrior Martial Arts Academy has integrated aspects of this style (Hojo-Undo, Sanchin, Seisan, Kotekitae) into its curriculum in order to produce a more well rounded martial artist.